-- Are past the age of compulsory attendance in the State of California. - Students enrolling in the Ag Transportation or Advanced Welding Technology program must have a High School Diploma, GED, or a recognized state equivalent to be eligible for any federal financial aid; applicants must provide valid documentation.
+- Are past the age of compulsory attendance in the State of California. - Provide the school with a U.S. High School Diploma, GED, a recognized state equivalent or pass this institution's Entrance Examination. - Students enrolling in the Ag Transportation or Advanced Welding Technology program must have a High School Diploma, GED, or a recognized state equivalent to be eligible for any federal financial aid; applicants must provide valid documentation.